Rebecca Eaton: Personal life

 In 1984, Eaton married sculptor Paul Robert Cooper.
 Their daughter was born shortly before Eaton was named executive producer of Masterpiece.
 She credits her husband's willingness to stay at home with having advanced her career.

-Honors
+Honours

-Eaton's honors include 62 Primetime Emmy Awards, 16 Peabody Awards, six Golden Globes, and two Academy Award nominations (for the Masterpiece co-production Mrs. Brown).
+Eaton's honours include 62 Primetime Emmy Awards, 16 Peabody Awards, six Golden Globes, and two Academy Award nominations (for the Masterpiece co-production Mrs. Brown).
 Queen Elizabeth II has honored her with an honorary OBE (Officer of the Order of the British Empire).
 In 2011 she was one of Time magazine's "100 Most Influential People in the World".

 Television series

 Since becoming executive producer of Masterpiece in 1985, Eaton is credited with producing for American audiences series that include: